Quuxplusone/goodcook/md/goodcook.md

 While the cake bakes and cools, make the frosting.
 In a stand mixer or a large bowl using a hand mixer, beat the butter until fluffy.
-Add in the powdered sugar, a bit at a time, and mix until thick and well-combined.
-Slowly stream in the Baileys as you mix, until smooth, and finally add in the salt.
+Add in the powdered sugar and salt, a bit at a time, and mix until thick and well-combined.
+Slowly stream in the Baileys as you mix, until smooth.
 If the mixture is too thin, add a tablespoon of powdered sugar at a time until the frosting reaches the desired thickness.
 Set aside.

 To make the chocolate curls, combine the remaining semisweet chocolate and vegetable shortening in a microwave safe bowl and heat in 15-second